-Some of the directors of the Company, particularly Alan Edwards, Thomas Boehlert, Sarah Strunk and Mark Palmer reside outside of Canada.
-Some or all of the assets of those persons may be located outside of Canada.
-Therefore, it may not be possible for investors to collect or to enforce judgments obtained in Canadian courts predicated upon the civil liability provisions of applicable Canadian securities laws against such persons.
-Moreover, it may not be possible for investors to effect service of process within Canada upon such persons.
+Some of the directors of the Company, particularly Alan Edwards, Isabella Bertani, Sarah Strunk and Mark Palmer reside outside of Canada and some or all of the assets of such persons may be located outside of Canada.
+The Company's material project, the Project, is also located outside Canada and held indirectly through foreign affiliates.
+As a result, it may be difficult or impossible for Canadian investors to initiate a lawsuit within Canada against these persons or to enforce judgments in Canada against such assets.
+In addition, it may not be possible for Canadian investors to collect from these persons or assets judgments obtained in courts in Canada predicated on the civil liability provisions of securities legislation of certain of the provinces and territories of Canada.
+It may also be difficult or impossible for Canadian investors to succeed in a lawsuit in the United States based solely on violations of Canadian securities laws.